 Heterogeneous echogenicity of the thyroid gland is a non-specific finding and is associated with conditions diffusely affecting the thyroid gland.
 These include:

 High arched palates are a facial feature of many syndromes, although the classic association is Marfan syndrome.
 There are hundreds of conditions associated with high arched palates, with some of the radiologically-more important including:

 A high riding jugular bulb is distinguished from an asymmetrically large jugular bulb by its dome (roof) reaching above the internal acoustic meatus (IAM).
 It need not be larger than the contralateral bulb, but usually is.

 A run of the mill high riding jugular bulb has an intact sigmoid plate -...

-Hutchinson freckle (English surgeon, ophthalmologist and pathologist, born 1828 and died 1913) also known as lentigo maligna, a nonfamilial precursor to lentigo maligna melanoma which accounts for 5-15% of cases of malignant melanoma.
+Hutchinson freckle, also known as lentigo maligna, is a non-familial precursor to lentigo maligna melanoma, which accounts for 5-15% of cases of malignant melanoma.
 It is most frequent in the head and neck.

 The Hutchinson sign can refer to two signs.